 Aldi is constantly striving to reduce the amount of plastic they use in their packaging.
 In 2020, they removed all plastic lids from their own-label fresh cream and ready-to-drink coffee products in over 780 stores across England and Wales.
 “We are committed to cutting the amount of plastic that Aldi and our customers use, particularly unnecessary, single-use plastic like secondary lids,” Fritz Walleczek, Managing Director of Corporate Responsibility at Aldi said.
 “Every step like this brings us closer to our target of reducing the amount of plastic we use in packaging by 25 percent.”

 Aldi is on track to have all of its own-label packaging recyclable, reusable or compostable by 2022 so expect to see changes to the way your favorite products look.
-This is what you should know before shopping at Aldi.

 Newspapers and magazines

 Towards the end of 2019, Aldi stopped selling newspapers and magazines in all of their United Kingdom stores.
 The sales for newsstands in the stores were consistently low and they had to better optimize the space.
 Since their stores aren’t as big as your typical grocery store, they have to make sure all the space in the store is taken up by products that sell.